deadc0de6/dotdrop/README.md

 # People using dotdrop

-For more examples, see how people are using dotdrop:
+For more examples, see how people are using dotdrop

 * [https://github.com/open-dynaMIX/dotfiles](https://github.com/open-dynaMIX/dotfiles)
 * [https://github.com/moyiz/dotfiles](https://github.com/moyiz/dotfiles)